top of page

 Gilead, by Marilynne Robinson

 3. Gilead, by Marilynne Robinson.
 A preacher, married to a younger woman, and jealous of a more able-bodied male parishioner, writes letters for his young son to read in the future.
 Tender letters, time bombs of hope and explanation.
 As a student of writing, this opened my eyes to a narrative style told through letters, a much-imitated style that many have copied but none has done as well as Robinson.
 Robinson demonstrates that ordinary topics like love, jealousy, religion, and boredom can have high stakes when the author is gifted and fearless.
 Later in a different novel, Home, she takes up the same characters and context from a different angle.
 Home is a tour de force in its own right, and more powerful when combined with Gilead.
 Both are tools for any serious author to observe the craft of writing.
+And if you're reading this and familiar with the book, why not comment and let someone know what you thought, did you like the style of writing, did you like the idea of writing in your journal for your child, a tough story, a tough story that would be hard to tell true, and did you like the idea of the grown-up boy later reading his dad's journal and would that help the boy?

 --C. McClury DeAngelo